ZackPashkin/AutoToloka/README.md

 # **AutoToloka**
-AutoToloka is a Python library for hosting and controlling tasks of the Yandex.Toloka service
+AutoToloka is a Python library for hosting and controlling projects of the Yandex.Toloka service

 ## Installation